The Pros and Cons of Pocket: Save for Later vs. Bookmarks

 With Pocket, you can export all your bookmarks as one HTML file.
 This file can be used to import your links elsewhere if you decide you no longer want to use Pocket.

 With Chrome bookmarks, you get a little bit more control over how you can export your links.
 With Google’s Bookmark Manager you can export bookmarks by folder rather than the entire list.
 (You could use this method as a workaround to share a folder of links with someone else.)

 Firefox and Microsoft Edge also make it easy to export bookmarks to import them elsewhere.
 Safari makes exporting bookmarks so difficult that it shouldn’t even be considered if you’re a frequent bookmark user and don’t want to be locked into this choice.

 Winner: Google Bookmarks for the most control over how to export your bookmarks.

-You can’t share your entire Pocket list without sharing access to your Pocket account itself or without relying on a third-party service like SharedList [No Longer Available].
+You can’t share your entire Pocket list without sharing access to your Pocket account itself or without relying on a third-party service.

 With native browser bookmarks, there are no sharing options.
 You’re simply going to have to open up the link and share it however you would any other link from your browser.

 Winner: It all depends on what you want to do.
 Want to easily share one link?
 Pocket is the better option.
 Want to share your entire list of links, a third party bookmarking service may be for you.

 Pocket recently introduced features that make it easy to explore the most popular stories being saved by others.
 This feature is great in that it points you to more good content to discover.
 That said, it’s not necessarily tailored to your reading habits, although you can search Pocket by topic.